1948 Alabama Crimson Tide football team: Tennessee

 Against Tennessee, the Crimson Tide were defeated by the Volunteers 21–6 before a soldout crowd at Shields-Watkins Field.
 Tennessee opened the game with a 21-yard, W. C. Cooper touchdown pass to Bob Lund for a 7–0 Volunteer lead.
 In the third, Alabama scored their only points on a one-yard Charley Davis touchdown run, but a missed extra point allowed Tennessee to retain the lead 7–6.
 The Volunteers then scored a pair of fourth-quarter touchdowns to win 21–6.
-The loss brought Alabama's all-time record against Tennessee to 17–10–3.